 The Third Street/University Bicycle Boulevard provides a direct and continuous connection for residents to shopping areas, jobs, schools and other bicycle friendly routes that easily reach the University of Arizona Main Campus, the downtown area, and the river pathways.
 The 2015 Regional Bicycle and Pedestrian Count shows that the two highest ranked locations are along the Third Street/ University Bicycle Boulevard - one just west of the University of Arizona and the other just east.
-Approximately 3,410 bicyclists pass through the University Boulevard and Park Avenue intersection each day, while approximately 2,600 bicyclists pass through the Third Street and Campbell Avenue intersection daily.
+Approximately 3,410 bicyclists pass through the University Boulevard and Park Avenue intersection each day, while approximately 2,600 bicyclists pass through the Third Street and Campbell Avenue intersection daily.7

 A notable increase in bike traffic along this corridor may be associated with the safety improvements implemented at intersections with busy major streets.
-The ridership during peak hours at Third Street and Campbell showed a significant increase in cyclists, from 678 bikes in 2000 to 2600 in 2015.
-In that time, four intersections were enhanced for the safety and convenience of bicyclists suggesting that improved crossing treatments can lead to increased ridership.
+The estimated daily bike traffic on Third Street and Campbell showed a significant increase in cyclists, from 1360 in 2000, to 2600 in 2015.^{8, 9} In that time, four intersections were enhanced for the safety and convenience of bicyclists suggesting that improved crossing treatments can lead to increased ridership.